Loading...

 Scope: All residential properties of 1-4 units regardless of value or complexity; does not include commercial or non-residential properties

-Degree: Bachelor's degree or higher required
+Degree: Bachelor's degree or higher from an accredited college or university required

 Scope: All types of real property — residential, commercial, industrial, agricultural — without regard to value or complexity